How To Do Business Development At Startups

 Editor’s note: Got a question for our guest blogger?
 Leave a message in the comments below.

-About the guest blogger: Robyn Ward is Vice President of Business Development at Glossi, a new self-publishing platform that enables anyone to create and share their own digital magazines across devices in minutes.
-Prior to Glossi, she was Head of Business Development at Santa-Monica based Betterworks.
-Prior to BetterWorks, she was Vice President of Business Development at DocStoc.
-She began her career as an investment banker with Donaldson, Lufkin & Jenrette.
-Follow her on Twitter at @rmward.
+About the guest blogger: Robyn Ward (@rmward) is VP of Business Development at Glossi, a new self-publishing platform that enables anyone to create and share their own digital magazines across devices in minutes.
+Prior to Glossi, she was Head of Business Development at Betterworks.
+Prior to BetterWorks, she was VP of Business Development at DocStoc.